A Step-by-Step Guide to a Conversion Rate Optimization (CRO) Audit

 How often should I do a CRO audit?

-It depends on your site’s activity.
-Regularly it’s good to do one every six months or after significant changes.
+It depends on your site's activity.
+Doing one every six months or after significant changes is usually wise.

 Can I do a CRO audit myself?